 One reason I’ve strongly advocated shopping in Europe in years past is because it’s the only way to truly connect a buyer with hard-to-find horses.
 I felt it was better for a buyer to see numerous horses than it was to use a video to qualify an airline ticket to try one horse somewhere in the U.S. Depending on what you’re looking for, that may once again be the case now that the dollar has gained buying power against the euro.
 That said, I don’t believe that Europe has quite as much to offer for the average dressage-horse buyer anymore.
 I’m afraid that those days are gone to a great degree.

 If you’re a serious rider looking for a world-class foal, Europe might be a good option.
 With a plethora of extremely good broodmares and a progressive breeding program that identifies the best producing stallions very early in their breeding careers, Europe offers you a better chance of “winning the foal lottery” by choosing one from a top overseas breeder.
 But before you buy that plane ticket, you may want to check out some American breeders who have come a long way in the last decade in producing impressive young stock.
+(To read more about the advantages and disadvantages of horse shopping in the United States, click here.)
 Regardless, be sure to research the riding success of the mother and grandmother when purchasing a foal.
 Great competition mares are much more likely to produce great riding foals.
 Since buying a foal is a gamble anyway, I believe this is important.
 The best time to shop for foals in Europe is late April.
 You’ll beat the auction committees who are also scanning the countryside for top foals for their auctions.
 Shopping in late May and June will give you a better selection and a chance to see the foals that were born a bit later.

 If you’re in the market for a foal or a 3- to 4-year-old, keep in mind that the U.S. has made a lot of headway in breeding quality dressage prospects.
 For example, in my area (southeastern Pennsylvania) there are any number of dressage-horse breeders who are producing some impressive horses from great bloodlines.
 One flight to an area where there are multiple breeders may provide you with great inventory selection and save you a trip across the big pond.

 However, if you are looking for that top 2 percent of the dressage-horse population, you still probably have a greater chance of finding it in Europe.
+(To read more about the advantages and disadvantages of horse shopping in Europe, click here.)
 With greater efficiency in gathering foal data, Europe is using the best sons of the best sons of stallions that Americans are just starting to admire.
 The best-of-the-best breeding mares still exist in concentration in western Europe.
 Recent challenges to the equestrian economy have served to strengthen and refine that significant advantage.

 Amateur riders looking for a quality dressage horse on a modest budget might be better served if they took that overseas flight and importing money and used it instead to purchase a domestic horse.